smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

   where GENERIC-EXTRA-HEADER-FLAGS is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] indicating the end of OPTIONAL-EXTRA-HEADER list, bits[1..2] equal to 2-bit constant GENERIC_EXTRA_HEADER_FLAGS, and further bits interpreted depending on packet type:

   + bit[3].
-If the packet type is Samp-Unicast-Data-Packet, Samp-From-Santa-Data-Packet, Samp-To-Santa-Data-Or-Error-Packet - bit[3] is IS-PROBE flag.
-For other packet types - RESERVED (MUST be zero)
+If the packet type is any packet type except for Samp-Unicast-Data-Packet - the bit is MORE-PACKETS-FOLLOW flag.
+For Samp-Unicast-Data-Packet - RESERVED (MUST be zero)
   + bit[4].
-If the packet type is Samp-From-Santa-Data-Packet, bit[4] is TARGET-COLLECT-LAST-HOPS flag.
-If the packet type is Samp-Route-Update-Packet, it is an UPDATE-MAX-TTL flag.
+If the packet type is Samp-Unicast-Data-Packet, Samp-From-Santa-Data-Packet, or Samp-To-Santa-Data-Or-Error-Packet - the bit is IS-PROBE flag.
+If the packet type is Samp-To-Santa-Data-Or-Error-Packer or Samp-Forward-To-Santa-Data-Or-Error-Packet - the bit is IS_ERROR (indicating that PAYLOAD is in fact Routing-Error).
+For Samp-Route-Update-Packet - the bit is DISCARD-RT-FIRST (indicating that before processing MODIFICATIONS-LIST, the whole Routing Table must be discarded).
 For other packet types - RESERVED (MUST be zero)
   + bit[5].
-If the packet type is Samp-Route-Update-Packet, it is an UPDATE-FORWARD-TO-SANTA-DELAY flag.
+If the packet type is Samp-From-Santa-Data-Packet, the bit is TARGET-COLLECT-LAST-HOPS flag.
+If the packet type is Samp-Route-Update-Packet, it is an UPDATE-MAX-TTL flag.
 For other packet types - RESERVED (MUST be zero)
+  + bit[6].
+If the packet type is Samp-Route-Update-Packet, the bit is an UPDATE-FORWARD-TO-SANTA-DELAY flag.
+For other packet types - RESERVED (MUST be zero)
-  + bits [6..] - RESERVED (MUST be zeros)
+  + bits [7..] - RESERVED (MUST be zeros)

 * **\| UNICAST-EXTRA-HEADER-LOOP-ACK \| LOOP-ACK-ID \|**